Shoe throwing

+Shoes may be thrown for various cultural reasons.

+Footwear is used as a projectile in folk sports and cultural practices.
+Several sports and games are played around the world where participants throw shoes or boots at targets, or as far as possible.

-Shoe-tossing, also known as shoefiti, is the act of using footwear as a projectile in a number of folk sports and cultural practices.
-Shoe-tossing entails throwing a pair of laced shoes onto raised wires, such as telephone wires and power lines, or tree branches, creating "shoe trees".
+A pair of laced shoes may be thrown across raised cables, such as telephone wires and power lines, or onto tree branches to create "shoe trees".
+In such contexts it may be known as shoefiti.

-Geography
+In some cultures there are traditions of throwing old shoes at married couples at their wedding to bring good luck, or throwing shoes over the shoulder to predict a future person getting married.

+In many Arab cultures, shoes are seen as unclean, and it is particularly insulting to throw one at another person.

+Throwing onto wires

-Shoe-tossing occurs throughout North America, Latin America, Europe, Australia, New Zealand, North Africa and South Africa in both rural and urban areas.
+Across North America, shoes are thrown onto wires in both rural and urban areas, and their perceived meaning varies from region to region.
 Often, the shoes are sneakers.
-Other times, they are leather shoes and boots.

-Cultural

 Many cultural variations exist and differences abound between socioeconomic areas and age groups.
-In some cultures, shoes are flung as part of a rite of passage, like to commemorate the end of a school year or a forthcoming marriage.
+In some cultures, shoes are flung as part of a rite of passage, e.g. to commemorate the end of a school year or a forthcoming marriage.

 Some theories suggest the custom originated with members of the military, who are said to have thrown military boots, often painted orange or some other conspicuous color, at overhead wires as a part of a rite of passage after completing basic training or when leaving the service.
 In the 1997 film Wag the Dog, shoe tossing is an allegedly spontaneous tribute to Sgt.
 William Schumann, played by Woody Harrelson, who has purportedly been shot down behind enemy lines in Albania.

 Shoe-tossing may be a form of bullying, where a bully steals a pair of shoes and tosses them where they are unlikely to be retrieved.
 Shoe tossing has also been explained as a practical joke played on drunks who wake up to find their shoes missing.

+In the video game Omori, shoes hanging off a powerline appear outside of Sunny's house, symbolising the loss of a loved one.